adamsiwiec1/StockSMSResponseSystem/README.md

 **My choice - Plivo**<br/>
 Cheaper - $0.0050/sms w/Plivo vs. 0.0075 w/ Twilio.<br/>
 Transparant - less cute, more detailed. <br/>
+Drawbacks - you need a business/organizational email to register and it <br/>
-Drawback - can be a bit slower and buggy
+can be a bit slower

 https://www.twilio.com/